Sitin/the-love-geometry/python/README.md

 Pay attention to the following requirements.
 They are simple but necessary for your success.

-1. The solution SHOULD come in a form of a code bundle (`*.tgz` or `*.zip`) or from the private GitHub repository (you can request GitHub account which should be invited to).
+1. The solution SHOULD come in a form of a code bundle (`*.tgz` or `*.zip`).
 1. You SHOULD not present this solution publicly.
 This will cause an immediate and inexcusable failure (:
-1. There should be an OBVIOUS way to run the project described in the `README.md` provided in the root of the repository/bundle.
+1. There should be an OBVIOUS way to run the project described in the `README.md` provided in the root of the bundle.
 All command line steps should be described as if you are talking to a person without programming skills.
 1. If project has prerequisites there should be a how-to manual for installing them.
 1. We want you to use Python 3.5+.
+1. All UI solutions you create should be titled with your full name and the name of the project.
+   1. The first unit of your Jupyter notebook should include your full name at the heading unit.
+   1. All possible pages of your web application ([Step 5](#step-5-the-matrix-of-love-optional)) should include a heading with your full name at the top.
+Also your full name should be the first thing at the page title.

 Get Ready for PEG
 -----------------